Fact-checked by the Snapmessages editorial team

 If the Source Is an Employer

-If you believe your employer is monitoring your messages beyond what is disclosed in your employment agreement, consult an employment attorney.
+Believing your employer is monitoring your messages beyond what is disclosed in your employment agreement warrants a consultation with an employment attorney.
 Review your employment contract and any IT use policy you signed for language about monitoring scope.
-If your employer is monitoring your personal device or personal accounts without your consent, that may constitute a violation of the Stored Communications Act (SCA), a component of the ECPA that limits unauthorized access to stored electronic communications.
+Employers who access your personal device or personal accounts without your consent may have violated the Stored Communications Act (SCA), a component of the ECPA that limits unauthorized access to stored electronic communications.

-“People are often surprised to learn that the legal protections for workplace privacy are much thinner than they expect.
-Your employer can read your work Slack messages from three years ago without telling you.
-But if they access your personal phone or personal email account, they have crossed into potential criminal territory.”
+The legal protections for workplace privacy are much thinner than most people expect.
+Employers can read your work Slack messages from three years ago without telling you.
+Accessing your personal phone or personal email account, however, crosses into potential criminal territory, and that distinction is where an attorney becomes valuable.

 Real-World Example: Detecting and Removing Stalkerware After a Relationship Ended